evolbioinfo/phylodeep/README.md

 | __CI 97.5%__  |  2.08  |  12.26  |  10  |  0.133  |

-The point estimates for parameters that are no time related (R naught, X transmission and Superspreading fraction) are well inside the parameter ranges of simulations and thus seem valid.
+The point estimates for parameters that are no time related (R naught, X transmission and Superspreading fraction) are well inside the parameter ranges of simulations and thus seem valid (R naught between 1 and 5, x transmission between 3 and 10, superspreading fraction between 0.05 and 0.20).

+The time related parameters (infectious and eventually incubation period for BDEI model) are in the same units as the branches of input tree, here in years (9.78 years).
+The covered parameter space for time related parameters is large due to internal rescaling of all input trees.
+It should apply to any tree.

 ## Preprint